Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 - npm
   `npm install npm@latest -g`

-*- Very Important Note: Some browsers may have their GPU hardware acceleration turned off.
+**Very Important Note: Some browsers may have their GPU hardware acceleration turned off.
 You have to turn this feature or for a smooth gaming experience.
-For example, use [this](https://www.lifewire.com/hardware-acceleration-in-chrome-4125122) instruction to turn chromes GPU feature on if you experience a lag
+For example, use [this](https://www.lifewire.com/hardware-acceleration-in-chrome-4125122) instruction to turn chromes GPU feature on if you experience a lag**
-*

 ### Installation
 1. Navigate to the root folder of your local copy and, using any CLI tool, type `npm i`, and press Enter.
 This will install the dependencies.